postmanlabs/labs-docs/src/pages/docs/postman/variables-and-environments/managing-environments.md

 ![Edit environment](https://assets.postman.com/postman-docs/edit-environment-name.jpg)

-Edit the environment name, or the names and values of your variables, bearing in mind that __Initial__ values will be synced with your Postman account and shared with any collaborators who have access to the environment.
+Edit the environment name, or the names and values of your variables, bearing in mind that __Values__ will be synced with your Postman account and shared with any collaborators who have access to the environment.
 Click __Update__ when your edits are complete.

 ![Viewer role on environment](https://assets.postman.com/postman-docs/viewer-role-environment.jpg)